History of Bircher Muesli

 As on my other pages, the eatery reviews below are ranked from best downwards.
 This is based not just on the taste of the food, but also how it is presented, the service, standard of coffee, ambience and value for money.
 And while you get evaluations based on the total package here, on my home page you can see my top ratings under each of the different attributes of food, coffee, ambience, etc.

 Bircher muesli is far less often served in eateries than regular muesli, granola, or even porridge, and what I have here is the sum total of what I believe is available in Wellington.
-They were all good, so you can’t really go wrong ordering bircher-muesli in this city.
+They were pretty well all good, so it is hard to go wrong ordering bircher-muesli in this city.

 1. The recipe was possibly first published in Berta Brupbacher-Bircher and Max Oskar Bircher-Benner, Health-giving dishes, translated Marguerite Meissner from Das Wendepunkt-kochbuch, 1934, E. Arnold, London, 1942, p.
 163.